 Where this bias occurs

 Imagine you are beginning a new project at work.
-Your boss comes to see you and tells you that he’s really excited to see the final product because he knows you’re going to do well.
+Your boss tells you that he’s really excited to see the final product because he knows you’re going to do well.

 Since your boss has high expectations for your performance, he might give you more support during the project.
-Additionally, because you want to meet his expectations, you may change your behavior as well.
-You might spend more hours on the project, working overtime, and double-check the quality of your work.
-Because both your boss and you changed your behavior, the project may end up being more successful than it would originally have been if your boss hadn’t told you he believed in you.
-Your boss’ expectation made you work harder which led to improved performance and therefore a better outcome.
+Additionally, to meet his expectations, you may change your behavior by spending more hours on the project, working overtime, and double-checking the quality of your work.
+Since both your boss and you have changed your behavior, the project may end up being more successful than it would originally have been if he hadn’t told you he believed in you.
+Your boss’ expectations made you work harder which led to improved performance and therefore a better outcome.

-When positive expectations positively impact our behavior and our performance, it is known as the Pygmalion effect.
-The Pygmalion effect is most often associated with school or work performance, since teachers or bosses often voice their expectations to their students or employees.
+When positive expectations positively impact our behavior and our performance, we call it the Pygmalion effect.
+This phenomenon is most often associated with school or work performance since teachers or bosses often voice their expectations to their students or employees, respectively.

 Debias Your Organization